PerFosseide/Ban400-stock-optimisation/README.txt

 ############ README ##########

+Namesuggestion for the app: STOCKIFY

 ABOUT

-app.R is the formerly runfile in the main branch
+app.R is the formerly runfile in the main branch and used to create the UI, the server (the backend), and tie them together

 This is the readme file for our project in BAN 400

 The project idea is to create a shiny app where a user can determine the optimal stock portofolio from a larger set of stocks.